 Microsoft Azure - CDN

 Caching is one of the ways for performance improvement.
 Windows Azure uses caching to increase the speed of cloud services.
-Content Delivery Management (CDN) puts stuff like blobs and other static content in a cache.
+Content Delivery Network (CDN) puts stuff like blobs and other static content in a cache.
 The process involves placing the data at strategically chosen locations and caching it.
 As a result, it provides maximum bandwidth for its delivery to users.
 Let’s assume an application’s source is far away from the end user and many tours are taken over the internet to fetch data; the CDN offers a very competent solution to improve performance in this case.
 Additionally, it scales the instant high load in a very efficient manner.

 Create a CDN